eumel8/tf-k3s-otc/README.md

 Interested in [RKE2](https://docs.rke2.io)?
 Refer to the [rke2 branch](https://github.com/eumel8/tf-k3s-otc/tree/rke2) with
 a full deployment of Kubernetes Cluster with RKE2 backend.
 This deployment has an etcd instead RDS as data backend.

-The last available K3S version with Traefik V1 is [v1.20.10](https://github.com/k3s-io/k3s/releases/tag/v1.20.10%2Bk3s1).
-In Traefik V2 there is no health check exposed, so monitoring health checks for OTC ELB will be removed.

 Rancher:
 --------

 Rancher app will installed with LetsEncrypt cert under the configured hostname.